SaddlebackCollegeRobotics/.github/profile/README.md

 # `SC ROBOTICS 2023-24`

 Saddleback College Robotics is a student team competing in the University Rover Challenge.
 Est. 2018.
-Our current team is composed of around 30 members, of whom have backgrounds in many different diciplines.
+Our current team is composed of around 30 members with backgrounds in many different diciplines.

 ### Team Leads